Aline-Git/MuLoBiSC/README.md

 MuLoBi takes as inuput the following arguments :

--i : a file in fasta format containing the sequences of the contigs -ci : a short-read median coverage tab separated table : contig_name{tab}coverageA{tab}coverageB -cp : a long-read median coverage tab separated table : contig _name{tab}coverage -b : a BUSCO tab separated table with a line for each contig and the BUSCO status of each BUSCO gene on each column ('Missing', 'Fragmented', 'Complete', Duplicated').
+-i : a file in fasta format containing the sequences of the contigs<br/>
+-ci : a short-read median coverage tab separated table : contig_name{tab}coverageA{tab}coverageB<br/>
+-cp : a long-read median coverage tab separated table : contig _name{tab}coverage<br/>
+-b : a BUSCO tab separated table with a line for each contig and the BUSCO status of each BUSCO gene on each column ('Missing', 'Fragmented', 'Complete', Duplicated')<br/>
--s : distance threshold (e.g. 0.035)
+-s : distance threshold (e.g. 0.035)<br/>
--p : a list of ponderations for distaces tetranucleotide,coverage short-read,coverage long-read, busco, (e.g. 0.07,0.014,0.004,0.4)
+-p : a list of ponderations for distaces tetranucleotide,coverage short-read,coverage long-read, busco, (e.g. 0.07,0.014,0.004,0.4)<br/>
--n : list of normalization factors for distances tetranucleotide, coverage short-read, coverage long-read (e.g median distances)
+-n : list of normalization factors for distances tetranucleotide, coverage short-read, coverage long-read (e.g median distances)<br/>
--o : output folder name
+-o : output folder name<br/>
 -m : 'True' for the output of distance matrices.

 An exemple of command line is provided in the test demo 'launch.sh'.